puppetlabs-toy-chest/puppetlabs-openstack/examples/swift/README.md

 ```

 The Vagrantfile will automatically download a prepared CentOS box for you.
+You can bring up the entire Swift cluster with the firstrun.sh script.

 You need to have R10K installed.
 You can use the one provided by the rubygem.